tfernd/hyper-merge/README.md

 ## Usage

-The LoRA Toolbox provides several functions for extracting LoRA parameters, merging LoRA parameters into a base model, and performing orthogonalization of LoRA parameters.
+The Ortho-LoRA Toolbox provides several functions for extracting LoRA parameters, merging LoRA parameters into a base model, and performing orthogonalization of LoRA parameters.
 Here's an overview of the main functions:

 - `extract_lora`: Extract LoRA parameters from a base model and a tuned model.
 - `merge_lora`: Merge LoRA parameters into a base model.